ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     16

-The second argument of the ``ipsubnet()`` filter is an index number; by specifying it you can get a new subnet with the specified size
+The second argument of the ``ipsubnet()`` filter is an index number; by specifying it you can get a new subnet with the specified size.

 .. code-block:: yaml+jinja